Domenico89/Project_arXiv/README.md

 # Project_arXiv
-Project to help students and young researchers which category suit their article
+Project to help students and young researchers determine which category suits their article